Navalny defiant as Russian court rejects his bid for freedom - WTMJ

 Earlier this week, Russian state communications watchdog Roskomnadzor said it would fine Facebook, Instagram, Twitter, TikTok, YouTube and two Russian social networks for their failure to block calls on minors to join Saturday’s protests.

+A spokesperson for Facebook responded to the AP’s request for comment by saying that “there are times when we push back on government requests to remove content which doesn’t break our rules and is clear political speech.”

+“We took this step in Russia to allow for speech on last week’s protests,” the spokesperson added in a statement to AP.

-Facebook, Google and TikTok haven’t responded to requests for comment about the Russian authorities’ action.
-Twitter refused to comment to The Associated Press on Thursday.
+Google and TikTok haven’t responded to requests for comment about the Russian authorities’ action and Twitter refused to comment to The Associated Press on Thursday.

 Russia’s Investigative Committee said it opened a criminal investigation of Navalny’s top strategist, Leonid Volkov, accusing him of encouraging minors to participate in unauthorized rallies.
 Volkov, who currently stays abroad, rejected the charges.